Riluzole (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or lung or breathing problems.
 Tell your doctor if you have Japanese ancestry.

 - This medicine may cause the following problems: